ArEnSc/arensc.github.io/_posts/2020-05-18-Inheritance-is-bad-stop-using-it.md

 <!--more-->

-OOP is a terrible paradigm, stop using inheritance it’s bad practice, is something that you will hear.
+OOP is a terrible paradigm, stop using inheritance it’s bad practice, is something that you will hear around on the internet and through some idealogues.
+Yes that was clickbait.

 Is inheritance a bad design decision?

 Not so if you know how to design, and how to calculate change distance and complexity arising from the choice of using inheritance.

+TL;DR

-The rule of thumb with inheritance, one level of inheritance is often enough, if your parent class model shares a lot of common variables or functionality that you plan to extend or use in your child you should consider subclassing to keep the code DRY.
+The rule of thumb with inheritance, one or two levels of inheritance is often enough, if your parent class model shares a lot of common variables or functionality that you plan to extend or use in your child you should consider subclassing to keep the code DRY.
+Anymore than that you should consider the reprocussions.

-So in this tutorial I am going to explain a way to measure inheritance complexity introduced in inheritance to measure the complexity of change when you want to make an informed decision.
+So in this tutorial I am going to explain a way to measure inheritance complexity introduced in inheritance to measure the complexity of change.
+This will allow you to make an informed decision.
 This technique can be applied to all of software architecture.

 This technique uses graph theory to measure distances between objects using edges.